But, as OSTraining has grown in the last several years, I’ve found myself moving into the role of a manager rather than a teacher.

 #2.
 Open source.
 I’m far more attached to open source than I am to any brand name such as Joomla, Drupal or WordPress.
 I work with open source because I want to see live in a society dominated by open rather than proprietary systems.
 A large and popular project provides a much better platform to make that happen.

 #3.
 Chance of success.
 99.9% of forks fail.
 In fact, 99.9% of open source project fail.
 People wildly overestimate how rare it is for an open source project to succeed.
 I saw a very naive comment on Reddit the other day: “the creation of an ecosystem is trivially easy”.
 Projects like Joomla and Drupal are 1 in 100,000.
 They caught lightning in a bottle.
 Your project probably won’t.

 #4.
 People.
 I’m attached to the people in each open source project rather than just the codebase.
 I’m a trainer, not a developer, so that’s the way my mind works.

 #5.
 Different place, same drama.
 I’ve heard people say that they want to start afresh to avoid the drama in the old project.
-Sorry, people are people and the grass probably won’t be greener on the other side.
+Sorry, but people are people.
+The grass probably won’t be greener on the other side.

 #6.
 Be different.
 Rather than forks, which offer more of the same for the first few months or years, it’s a lot more interesting to see something completely new.
 A great example is Ghost as an alternative to WordPress.